Akuda/fedkit/README.md

 There are several variants of fedkit either in development or available now.
 They have the base frontend workflow with a site generator included.
 The current variants are:

-* [fedkit](https://github.com/PJL101/fedkit) - The base, non static site generator version,
+* [fedkit](https://github.com/PJL101/fedkit) - The base, non static site generator version.
-* [fedkit-hugo](https://github.com/PJL101/fedkit-hugo) - Designed for a static website, with or without a blog.

 ## Install

 Download the latest stable release from [GitHub](https://github.com/PJL101/fedkit-assemble/releases).
 Once this has been done:

-* Install Node 0.12 or io.js 2.0 (Node 0.10.x is not supported but may work),
+* Install Node 0.12 or io.js 3.0 (Node 0.10 is not supported but may work),
 * run `npm install grunt-cli -g && npm install bower -g && npm install bower-installer -g`,
 * Navigate to the workflow folder in command line terminal,
 * run `npm install`,